Service Accounts

 A service account is stored as a managed subject.
 Its canonical subject ID is:

-service_account:<id>Service accounts participate in the same authorization and external credential systems as user subjects.
+service_account:<id>Service accounts participate in the same authorization configuration and external credential systems as user subjects.

 Setup Flow